cfan-guo/blog/content/posts/looking-ahead-to-2023.md

 - Walking
 - Cleaning

-I usually try to mealprep a few times a month, but sometimes I have a busy weekend of doing non-cooking related things and then I'm scrambling for food all week.
+I usually try to meal prep a few times a month, but sometimes I have a busy weekend of doing non-cooking related things and then I'm scrambling for food all week.
 This has meant airfrying freezer food, which is not the healthiest.
 Instead, I'm going to aim for Sundays and (no-meeting) Wednesdays as my prep days as needed, and Saturday as my grocery day.

 Writing posts - I'm currently working on it!
 I have a content "plan" and many half-finished and just-started drafts, but have not set myself proper deadlines.
 I am going to aim for a post every month, since I want to limit my screen time and working an office job means 8+ hours of staring at a screen during the day and I... need a break.
 Maybe 10 minutes every morning to just freeform, and editing once a week?
 That should be reasonable.

 Yoga and mindfulness are two things I want to do more of this year.
 I find myself lost after doing 30 days of guided, introductory sessions, and then stop.
-I also force myself to do them even when I don't want to during those 30 days, so I'm sure there's some resentment built in.
+I also forced myself to do them even when I don't want to during those 30 days, so I'm sure there's some resentment and "going through the motions".
 Acknowledging that is a first step, actually doing something is the next.
+If I "go through the motions" enough, eventually the consistency will win out.
+Sometimes the things you enjoy will feel like a chore, but you'll be thankful for following through on them.

 Walking is one of those things I enjoy doing, but don't do as often as I should because who wants to put on a bra and outside clothes?
 Even walking on the treadmill requires that I put on socks or something, which feels like a waste because I need to do extra sock-based laundry for 30 minutes of walking.
 This can probably be tied into another unwritten goal I have, which is to dress more put-together, even for WFH.
 This way, I don't have to justify putting on different clothes for an hour walk when I'm already dressed for the day... and I'm not above wearing sweats outside.